stuyopensource/bootstrap/README_PREPENDIX.md

 If you would like to port changes to Twitter's latest version, run `./update.sh`, which runs the `make -B bootstrap` command in the (lowercase m) makefile.

-If you would only like to check local changes, just run the `make bootstrap-update` command, which only updates the bootstrap-meals-specific files for faster compiling.
+If you would only like to check local changes, just run the `make bootstrap-meals` command, which only updates the bootstrap-meals-specific files for faster compiling.

 Altering README.md
 ------------------